-Over 200,000 sky lanterns (also known as Chinese lanterns) are sold in England each year.
+Over 200,000 sky lanterns (also known as Chinese lanterns) are sold in the UK each year.
 However most people have no idea of the harmful and often deadly consequences the release of sky lanterns can have for animals.

 Birds and wildlife can become entangled in the wire or bamboo frames leading to injury or death.
 Animals can accidentally eat fallen lantern parts which can cause internal bleeding, leading to a slow painful death.

 Here are just a handful of reported incidents: